jenrichmond/apero-site/content/blog/i-dont-have-to-google-series/2022-09-29-idhtg-string-stuff/index.markdown

 ---
-title: IDHTG how to subset strings
+title: how to subset strings
 author: Jen Richmond
 date: '2022-09-29'
 slug: []